tathanhdinh/gtkrs-tutorials/src/chapter_04/objects.md

 Provided by the [webkit2gtk crate](https://crates.io/crates/webkit2gtk), this a widget that already integrates a scrolled window and simply provides an embedded web engine for rendering HTML.
-The purpose of this widget within this chapter is to provide the rendered HTML representations of the markdown text within the source buffer.
+The purpose of this widget within this chapter is to provide the rendered HTML representations of the Markdown text within the source buffer.

 ```rust
 let context = WebContext::get_default().unwrap();